Yuli Gurriel Player Props: Marlins vs. Phillies

 |Games w/1+ RBI

+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 14th in MLB.

-- The Phillies had the 17th-ranked team ERA across all league pitching staffs (3.97).
+- The Phillies' 5.65 team ERA ranks 27th across all league pitching staffs.

-- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combine to surrender 14 total home runs at a rate of 1.3 per game (to rank 16th in baseball).

-- Nola (0-1) makes the start for the Phillies, his third of the season.
+- Wheeler (0-1) takes the mound for the Phillies to make his third start this season.

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the New York Yankees, giving up three earned runs while surrendering seven hits.
+- In his last appearance on Friday, the righty tossed 5 1/3 innings against the Cincinnati Reds, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.